 One of the largest Thai restaurants in Golden Mile Complex, Diandin Leluk has been a crowd favourite for the longest time.
 It’s now moved over to City Gate to continue bringing you flavours you know and love.
-Order dishes like the stir-fried chicken with cashew nuts, claypot prawns with tang hoon, and hotpot oyster omelette to share with your pals.
+Order dishes like the stir-fried chicken with cashew nuts, claypot prawns with tang hoon, and hotplate oyster omelette to share with your pals.

 18. Aroy-Dee Thai Kitchen

 Aroy Dee is a great Thai joint that does amazing classics like pineapple fried rice and green curry.
-What we like about ’em?
+What do we like about ’em?
 These folks don’t hold back when it comes to spice.
-So if you can handle the heat, order items like the clear tom yum soup and say “extra spicy” for a real kick.
+So if you can handle the heat, order items like clear tom yum soup and say “extra spicy” for a real kick.

 Get ready to feast on amazing Thai food at these restaurants in Singapore!